For Shirley Thompson

 The parallel is striking between Domenichino's imagery and the imagery that Du Bois wove into his libretto.
 (16) Yet Du Bois apparently never set foot outside France.
 If he was aware of the iconography in the chapel at San Luigi dei Francesi, his awareness almost certainly came from his collaborator, Charpentier.

 Should the parallel that I am drawing here be restricted to the images suggested by the Legenda aurea and those in Du Bois' libretto?
 Should we instead parallel the three sides of a rhetorical triangle: Domenichino (1610), the Legenda (circa 1260), the Cecilia librettos (1676)?
-That is to say, the Legenda furnished a story that could be subdivided into some ten tableaux.
+That is to say, the Legenda furnished a story that could be subdivided into at least seven tableaux, or even as many as ten.
 Any number of artists, poets and musicians could use those tableaux as a point of departure for their own creativity.
 Domenichino presented five of those scenes, and he did it according to the art of pictorial rhetoric.
 He did it so masterfully that François Nodot, a French visitor to Rome, praised the paintings at San Luigi dei Francesi thusly: "L'expression des choses est si parfaite, qu'elle imite la nature au dernier point."
 (17) (The words expression and imiter la nature had profound rhetorical resonances for late-seventeenth-century Frenchmen.
 (18)) Du Bois subdivided the Legenda into surprisingly similar scenes; then Charpentier enhanced Du Bois' verbal tableaux by choosing the appropriate musical colors and rhetorical devices.
 Indeed, when praising Charpentier's settings of Latin texts, the Journal de Trévoux likewise employed the vocabulary of rhetoric: expression, grands effets, tons.
 Some of these tones and these "grands effets" are described by Catherine Cessac:

 I searched in vain for French paintings based on the verbal images suggested by the Legenda aurea.
 Of the images in Albert Pomme de Mirimonde's collection (available on Gallica.fr), the only pictures with an angel holding flowery wreaths were Guido Reni's tondo (!), plus a few Northern European paintings by Flemings or Germans (Woensaur, Hülsman), who, I suspect, spent some time in Italy.
 Nor, beyond a drawing of Domenichino's apotheosis of Cecila, did Mirimonde's collection include representations of the subjects depicted in the San Luigi frescoes.